rkiesi/simple-bwserver-for-dd/article-1/Readme.md

-This is my article for publishing on [Medium.com](https://medium.com):
+This is a draft version of my article for publishing on [Medium.com](https://medium.com):

 # How can I monitor my integration application? - The question behind the question!

-*Profiling and Tracing*, *Monitoring and Alerting* as well as *Exception Tracking* or *Tracing* of individual calls on their way through a bunch of microservices (mesh) are becoming more important then ever if a company decideds to move all IT resources to the cloud.
-What das *Cloud* mean in that context can be quite different.
-Often its a synonym for a virtual private cloud environment hosted at one of the hyper scalers like AWS, Azure, GCP or infrastructure providers like Linode, Hetzner to just name a view.
+*Profiling and Tracing*, *Monitoring and Alerting* as well as *Exception Tracking* or *Tracing* of individual calls on their way through a bunch of microservices (in a mesh) are becoming more important then ever if a company decideds to move all IT resources to the cloud.
+What *Cloud* means in that context can be quite different.
+Often its a synonym for a virtual private cloud ([VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud)) hosted at one of the hyper scalers like AWS, Azure, GCP or infrastructure providers like Linode, Hetzner to just name a view.
 In other context the strategy behind a move to cloud initiative is much broader.
 Often enterprises do have a need to support a range of different infrastructure or cloud service providers.
 And that's the tricky part, as one cannot rely on any pre-built monitoring, alerting and tracing features provided by an individual vendor.
 Therefore specialized providers emerged to solve the problem with another cloud SaaS offering.

 Recently the developers of a customer approached us with the question how to enable applications running on our specialized integration application server for supervision of such a cloud monitoring provider.
 More specific, the question was how to add a library provided by their cloud monitoring vendor to include the integration services into the same centralized monitoring infrastructure.
 The expectation of the DevOps seemed to be that adding the library would already solve their monitoring problem.
 Here is where I started to explore things.

-I'm working for [Cloud Software Group](https://www.cloud.com/), a newly formed software vendor integrating [TIBCO](https://www.tibco.com/) and [Citrix](https://www.citrix.com/).
-Therefore, the integration server in question here is [TIBCO BusinessWorks Container Edition](https://www.tibco.com/resources/datasheet/tibco-businessworks-container-edition).
-But the story and considerations also apply to other solutions in the integration space as well.
+  <u>*Full disclosure:*</u> *I'm working for [Cloud Software Group](https://www.cloud.com/), a newly formed software vendor integrating [TIBCO](https://www.tibco.com/) and [Citrix](https://www.citrix.com/) as sales engineer.
+The integration server in question here is [TIBCO BusinessWorks Container Edition](https://www.tibco.com/resources/datasheet/tibco-businessworks-container-edition).
+But the story and considerations do apply to other solutions in the integration space as well.*

 ## What is Monitoring?